ddialliance/sdtl/CompositeTypes/Comment/readme.markdown

 Describes a source code comment.
+Comments should not include special characters.